LUXXELIVING

 Atmosphere on the Grounds

-Beyond the courts, the grounds pulsed with activity.
-Families strolled through the food village, sampling signature New York favorites and tournament classics.
-Sponsors and luxury lounges activated pop-ups — from interactive photo moments — blending lifestyle and sport in a way only the US Open can.
+Outside the courts, the grounds were throbbing.
+Families walked through the food village, savoring the signature New York dishes and tournament favorites.
+Sponsors and luxury lounges powered pop-ups from interactive photo moments fusing lifestyle and sport in a way only the US Open can.

 The LUXXELIVING Lens

-For LUXXELIVING, Fan Week is not just about matches; it’s about the culture of the Open — the convergence of sport, fashion, food, and experience.
-The style in the stands, the energy of Arthur Ashe Stadium as it loomed in the background, and the buzz of anticipation for Opening Night all contributed to a quintessential New York moment.
+For LUXXELIVING, Fan Week is more than matches; it's about the culture of the Open - the intersection of sport, fashion, food, and experience.
+The flair in the stands, the vibrancy radiating from Arthur Ashe Stadium as it loomed in the background, and the electric anticipation of opening night made it a quintessential New York experience.

-✨ As Fan Week continues, today’s kickoff reminds us why the US Open is more than a tournament — it’s a celebration.
-And this is only the beginning.
+As Fan Week ramps up with today's opening day, we're reminded of why the US Open is more than just a tournament; it's a celebration.
+And this is only the start of the story.

 _________________________________________________